livia01px2019/timagotchi/README.md

 * Integrating multiplayer functionality
 * Interactive interface

+TA Approval: Approved pending change: you need to add in a core algorithmic component that takes this beyond a gamified webapp.

 ### Idea 2 Dance Dance RevoluTim

 This idea is to make our own rhythm game that is somewhat similar to games like Dance Dance Revolution and Guitar Hero that we all enjoyed playing in the past.
 The twist would be that in this game, the user could pick any song that they want to play and the game would auto-generate a beatmap that actually goes along with the song of their choice.